tomas-ribeiro-pinto/story_time/README.md

 ## Controlling animations
 My point of forking the original package was to add the ability to control the duration of a specific index of a story.
 Look at the example to see how to use it if you are interested.

+## Callbacks for pausing and unpausing stories
+The package also supports adding callbacks for pausing and unpausing a story to the StoryPageView widget.
+See the example project for more details.

 ## Tips